Universal integrated circuit card

-The universal integrated circuit card (UICC) is the smart card (integrated circuit card) used in mobile terminals in GSM and UMTS networks.
+The universal integrated circuit card (UICC) is the physical smart card (integrated circuit card) used in mobile terminals in 2G (GSM), 3G (UMTS), 4G (LTE), and 5G networks.
 The UICC ensures the integrity and security of all kinds of personal data, and it typically holds a few hundred kilobytes.

 The official definition for UICC is found in ETSI TR 102 216, where it is defined as a "smart card that conforms to the specifications written and maintained by the ETSI Smart Card Platform project".
 In addition, the definition has a note that states that "UICC is neither an abbreviation nor an acronym".

 NIST SP 800-101 Rev. 1 and NIST Computer Security Resource Center Glossary state that, "A UICC may be referred to as a SIM, USIM, RUIM or CSIM, and is used interchangeably with those terms", though this is an over-simplification.
 The primary component of a UICC is a SIM card.

 Design

 A UICC consists of a CPU, ROM, RAM, EEPROM and I/O circuits.
 Early versions consisted of the whole full-size (85 × 54 mm, ISO/IEC 7810 ID-1) smart card.
 Soon the race for smaller telephones called for a smaller version of the card.
 The card was cropped down to 25 × 15 mm (ISO/IEC 7810 ID-000), as illustrated.